briancappello/py-yaml-fixtures/README.md

 And to actually import the fixtures, call `flask import_fixtures` at the command line.

-### Jinja Templating
+### Faker and Jinja Templating

 All of the YAML fixtures files are rendered by Jinja before getting loaded.
-This means you have full access to the Jinja environment, and use things like `faker`, `range` and `random`:
+This means you have full access to the Jinja environment, and can use things like `faker`, `range` and `random`:

 ```yaml
 # db/fixtures/Child.yaml